tkb-urbs/sg_localised_economic_diversity/README.md

 # sg_urban_data_analysis
 This repository contains code from my research work on cities and urban processes.
+It currently includes:

-I bring you step-by-step through my code so that you can understand how to apply it to your own projects.
+1) Tools to extract data on subsets of companies from Singapore's corporate registry